 I have a TON of paternal German ancestors from in and around Klingenmünster, Germany.
 There was lots of intermarriage among the same families, and thus I descend twice from several of the same couples.
 Many of the surnames are more common ones such as Weiss, Wendel, Fried, Hacker/Hecker, Bohrer, Ohl, Willem, etc. But there are some surnames that are less common such as Propheter, Weinmann, Sartor, Sambach, LeBeau, etc. Then there are the ones that are actually much rarer, such as Fünfstück.

-How we get back to my Fünfstück ancestors is via my paternal fifth great-grandmother Maria Katharina Sambach.
+How we get back to my Fünfstück ancestry is via my paternal fifth great-grandmother Maria Katharina Sambach.

 The surname Fünfstück is a rare surname, in German the word means five pieces or five parts.
 Fünf is the word for the number five in the German language.
 The word stück has multiple meanings, including piece, item, and part.
 It comes from the Middle High German word stücke and the Old High German word stucchi.
 It is related to the word stock and likely means “that which is cut off or hewn to pieces“.